 Worth popping in for breakfast pastries, artisan cakes, cookies, sausage rolls, fabulous seasonal salads, and great coffee too!
 Their menus are designed to eat in or take out, so it's the perfect place to stop off at for a bite to eat during your day out exploring the beautiful Cotswolds.

-Nearby Collection inn: The Kingham Plough - a 20-minute drive away.
+Nearby Collection inn: The Kingham Plough - a 20 minute drive away.

-Nearby Collection inn: The Plough Inn - a 7-minute drive away.
+Nearby Collection inn: The Plough Inn - a 7 minute drive away.

-Nearby Collection inn: The Lion at Wendlebury - a 26-minute drive away.
+Nearby Collection inn: The Lion at Wendlebury - a 26 minute drive away.

-There is so much to discover, explore and do at this organic farm in the Cotswolds - an award-winning farm shop, cookery school, cafe, clothes shop, spa...
+There is so much to discover, explore and do at this organic farm in the Cotswolds - an award-winning farm shop, cookery school, cafe, clothes shop, spa, and more.

-Nearby Collection inn: The King's Head Inn - a 10-minute drive away.
+Nearby Collection inn: The King's Head Inn - a 10 minute drive away.

-You'll also find a wide range of cheese accompaniments and other deli essentials such as locally sourced breads, biscuits and crackers, chutneys and local potted meats.
-Whatever your taste, there's sure to be something for you.
+You'll also find a wide range of cheese accompaniments and other deli essentials such as breads, biscuits, crackers, chutneys and local potted meats.
+Whatever your taste, there is sure to be something for you.

-Nearby Collection inns: The Porch House and The Sheep - a 1/2 minute walk from the store in Stow-on-the-Wold; The Horse & Groom - a 4-minute drive away from the store in Moreton-in-Marsh; The Highway Inn - a 1-minute walk away from the store in Burford.
+Nearby Collection inns: The Porch House and The Sheep - a 1/2 minute walk from the store in Stow-on-the-Wold; The Horse & Groom - a 4 minute drive away from the store in Moreton-in-Marsh; The Highway Inn - a 1 minute walk away from the store in Burford.

 Visit their delightful Malthouse Kitchen cafe and enjoy a brewery tour too - these take place daily.

-Nearby Collection inn: The George Townhouse - a 20-minute drive away.
+Nearby Collection inn: The George Townhouse - a 20 minute drive away.